 Fish oil and vitamin B1 are the best dietary supplements for easing out menstruation cramps.
 Unfortunately, most of us do not get the required doses of fish oil or vitamin B1 from our natural diet.

-Brownie points: these supplements will definitely do wonders to your skin and hair!
+Brownie points: these supplements will definitely do wonders for your skin and hair!

 8. Have lots of water